getodk/docs/README.md

     > python --version

-The system should return something like "Python 3.X.X" where X are the other version numbers of your install.
+The system should return something like "Python 3.X.X" where X is the other version numbers of your install.

 [Here is a website](https://datatofish.com/add-python-to-windows-path/) that explains how to setup Python to be on the Window's PATH.

-### (Optional) Setup Python Virtual Enviornment
+### (Optional) Setup Python Virtual Environment
 We recommend you use a virtual environment like [virtualenv](https://virtualenv.pypa.io/en/stable/) or a Python version management like [pyenv](https://github.com/pyenv/pyenv) to avoid conflicts with packages.
 This section can be skipped if you do not have multiple Python projects using pip (package installer for Python).